Codecademy/docs/content/javascript/concepts/dates/terms/getFullYear/getFullYear.md

 ---
 Title: 'getFullYear()'
-Description: 'Returns the four digit year for the given date'
+Description: 'Returns the four digit year for the given date.'
 Subjects:
   - 'Web Development'
 Tags:
   - 'Date'
-  - 'Method'
+  - 'Methods'
 CatalogContent:
+  - 'introduction-to-javascript'
-  - 'paths/web-development'
+  - 'paths/front-end-engineer-career-path'
 ---

-The **getFullYear** method returns a four digit year for the date according to local time.
+The **`getFullYear`** method returns a four digit year for the date according to local time.

 ## Syntax